TakenPilot/cbor-cli/cli/README.md

 # CBOR CLI

-This is a command line tool for encoding and decoding CBOR.
-It uses the serde crate to do encoding and decoding from various file formats to and from CBOR.
+A command line tool for encoding and decoding CBOR using the serde crate to do encoding and decoding from various file formats to and from CBOR.

 ## Installation